stylify/web/content/docs/stylify/compiler.md

 <template #description>

 ### contentOptionsProcessors
-Some configuration options can be defined directly in the file.
+Some configuration options can be defined directly in a file.
 It's good to keep the definition of for example a component with its HTML.

 </template>
 <template #code>